List of unproduced DC Comics projects: Early attempts of a live-action Plastic Man film

-A live action feature film featuring Plastic Man was in the works in 1992.
+A live-action feature film featuring Plastic Man was in the works in 1992.
 It would have been produced by Amblin Entertainment, Warner Bros., and DreamWorks SKG, written by The Wachowskis, and to be directed by Brian Spicer, following the success of 1989's Batman.
 Nothing was made official until 14 years later, following the box-office disaster of The Wachowskis's Speed Racer, they decided to resurrect the old script and make the film with a release date set for December 2009.
 Both Jim Carrey and Bruce Campbell were considered for the role, until Keanu Reeves was announced to play Plastic Man.
 Nothing came out of this proposed 2009 film either.
 In 2013, rumors began to spread that David Tennant would play Plastic Man in the 2017 Justice League film as a comical character, something that The Flash's role in the film is.
 Later in December 2018, a new development of a Plastic Man film was put as part of DC Extended Universe, with Amanda Idoko instead writing the screenplay and Robert Shaye executive producing.
-Cat Vasko was later hired to do rewrite of her screenplay, now reworked as a female-centered film.
+Cat Vasko was later hired to do a rewrite of her screenplay, now reworked as a female-centered film.